terra-campaigns/arrival/statblocks/ngar-tho.md

   - name: Open head
     desc: "An incapacitated or grappled creature has its skull broken: 55 (10d10).
 A killed creature has its brain consumed."
 bonus_actions:
-  - name: Absense of reality (1/day)
-    desc: "For the scene, attackers must first pass a WIS/CHA save every turn, or be lost in reverie.
-1 pt."
-  - name: Plane shift (1/day, self)
+  - name: Hallucinatory World (eff/sc)
-    desc: "The Ngar'tho can step outside reality and instanteneously step back in anywhere in the same plane.
-2 pts."
+    desc: "Create a hallucination or false sensory impression, all visible targets suddenly perceive.
+Worthy foes who are threatened, overwhelmed, or doubtful of a vision can make a WIS/CHA save at the start of each round to become immune for the scene.
+It cannot cause damage to the target, and any victim is freed as soon as it is hit."
-  - name: Dominate (1/day)
+  - name: Thrall-Making Shout (eff/day)
-    desc: "WIS/CHA save or be dominated by the Ngar'tho for 8 hours.
-Can be used to create thralls.
-Every time target takes damage it can attemp another save to leave the domination.
-2 pts."
+    desc: "WIS/CHA save or be dominated for 8 hours.
+Every time a target takes damage from the commander they can attemp another save to leave the domination."
-  - name: At will powers
+  - name: Detect thoughts (eff)
-    desc: "Detect thoughts, ilusions.
-1 pt."
+    desc: "Detect thoughts as per 5e's spell."
+reactions:
+  - name: Legendary resistance (eff/day)
+    desc: "Commit Effort for the day to automatically succeed at saving throws."
 detail_link: "[(Details)](ngar-tho.md)"
 ---